 Graduate school students often accrue student loan debt, and to alleviate the costs of further education, grad schools offer graduate school scholarships.
 Some scholarships are based on academic achievements, like merit-based awards.
 Unlike student loans, graduate school grants, scholarships, fellowships, and assistantships do not need repayment and help graduate students balance their school/home life without worrying about financials.

 Graduate and doctoral students enrolled in a graduate-level program or conducting graduate-level research can receive financial aid from graduate schools.
-On Bold.org, students are encouraged to contact their financial aid office to discuss the opportunities their school offers.
-Moreover, students should take advantage of the platform and apply for as many scholarships as they wish to increase their chances of winning awards.
+Students are encouraged to contact their financial aid office to discuss the opportunities their school offers.
+Moreover, students should take advantage of Bold.org and apply for as many scholarships as they wish to increase their chances of winning awards.

-Exclusive scholarships for graduate students attending a graduate degree-granting institution can be found here!
+Exclusive Scholarships for Graduate Students attending a graduate degree-granting institution can be found on Bold.org.

 If you are pursuing a graduate degree, you may wonder if scholarships are available and how they work.
-Unlike student loans, graduate school scholarships help alleviate grad students' costs when pursuing a graduate-level program.
+Unlike student loans, graduate school scholarships help alleviate grad students' costs when pursuing a graduate-level program and do not need to be repaid.
 Scholarships are a type of financial assistance that can be renewable and does not need to be repaid and they are available to graduate students enrolled in all types of programs.
 Graduate programs typically offer scholarships for graduate students based on merit, or academic achievement.
 Scholarships or graduate school grants from the school of choice are competitive and limited.

 Graduate students should also seek external funding from organizations, companies, and scholarship platforms like Bold.org.
 These are considered "outside scholarships," sent directly to you or your school to pay for your college education.
 College students interested in graduate degrees or doctoral programs should contact their school of choice to determine the scholarship opportunities they offer to doctoral students and graduate students.